gtheler/thesis/050-implementacion/README.md

 ::: {lang=en-US}
 > Why is PETSc written in C, instead of Fortran or C++?
 >
 > When this decision was made, in the early 1990s, C enabled us to build data structures for storing sparse matrices, solver information, etc. in ways that Fortran simply did not allow.
 ANSI C was a complete standard that all modern C compilers supported.
 The language was identical on all machines.
 C++ was still evolving and compilers on different machines were not identical.
-Using C function pointers to provide data encapsulation and polyRmorphism allowed us to get many of the advantages of C++ without using such a large and more complicated language.
+Using C function pointers to provide data encapsulation and polymorphism allowed us to get many of the advantages of C++ without using such a large and more complicated language.
 It would have been natural and reasonable to have coded PETSc in C++; we opted to use C instead.
 :::

 Fortran fue diseñado en la década de 1950 y en ese momento representó un salto cualitativo con respecto a la forma de programar las incipientes computadoras digitales @knuth-languages.
 Sin embargo, las suposiciones que se han tenido en cuenta con respecto al [hardware]{lang=en-US} y a los sistemas operativos sobre los cuales estos programas deberían ejecutarse ya no son válidas.
 Las revisiones posteriores como Fortran 90 son modificaciones y parches que no resuelven el problema de fondo.